vercel/next.js/errors/minification-disabled.md

-# Minification disabled in production
+# Minification Disabled in Production

 #### Why This Error Occurred

+Code optimization has been disabled for your **production build**.
-When overriding `optimization.minimize` or `optimization.minimizer` incorrectly in `next.config.js`, this degrades performance of your application
+The `optimization.minimize` or `optimization.minimizer` was incorrectly overridden in `next.config.js`.

+This severely degrades your application's performance at runtime.
+It can also result in server-side-only code being downloaded by your users.

 #### Possible Ways to Fix It

-This is not a bug in Next.js, it's related to the user adding a custom webpack config to `next.config.js` and modyfing `optimization.minimize` or `optimization.minimizer`.
-Solution would be:
+Be sure your `next.config.js` has not modified `optimization.minimize` or `optimization.minimizer`.

+You can file an issue on our GitHub if you do not understand why minification is being disabled by your `next.config.js`.

 ```js
 module.exports = {